Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

 as $ \beta^k \mathbf{G}^k \to \mathbf{0}$.

-Thus, asymptotic inference based on homoskedastic errors (e.g., \cite{moreira03}) is likely to perform very well when network-based instruments are weak due to network sparsity, as the heteroskedasticity due to networks disappears when the network becomes very sparse.
-Similarly, when the network becomes close to complete, the variance converges to:
+Thus, asymptotic inference based on homoskedastic errors (e.g., \cite{moreira03}) is likely to perform very well under weak instruments induced by network sparsity, since network-induced dependence becomes negligible in such cases.